 How to Avoid a Dental Emergency

 By nature, oral health problems can be very painful – so much so that emergency care is essential.
-It’s not a bad idea to have a local emergency dentist in mind, but it’s just as important to take preventive steps in order to prevent emergency situations.
+It’s not a bad idea to have a local 24 hour emergency dentist nearby in mind, but it’s just as important to take preventive steps in order to prevent emergency situations.
 With teeth, it’s always better to be safe than sorry.

 VISIT THE DENTIST REGULARLY